Jeff Bezos has a lot to teach us.

 Maybe you remember the apocryphal tale from the 1950s:

 It’s about a son who thought it was time for him to take over his father’s business.
 Unfortunately, his dad was not ready to relinquish control.
-And so the son asked to run and advertising for the company.
+And so the son asked to run for the company.
 The father did not agree with this either.
 But instead of giving up, the son got strategic.
 He asked his dad to simply give him a small budget to see if he could make their advertising work.
 The father agreed.

 You know what happened.

 After a few days of this onslaught, the father told his son how great his ad plan was because he saw it everywhere.
-Based on his son’s ad successful ad schedule, he named his son the company’s marketing director, and eventually made him CEO of the company.
+Based on his son’s ad ad schedule, he named his son the company’s director, and eventually made him CEO of the company.

 The moral of the story?
 Positioning that reaches the right person at the right time is what matters.
 Understanding your audience, understanding who they are, what they want, and where they spend their time, is the key to spreading your message.
 The business owner’s son proved it 70 years ago.
 Jeff Bezos proved it today.